ferllop/narciso/README.md

 The purpose of the custom container name is mainly to find which container is causing problems when you have multiple narcisos running in one system.
 The purpose of the custom image name is to be able to create a custom image for some specific narciso or narcisos.

-Use a cron in your server to run Narciso once a month for example.
-Be careful not to make the services that you scrape angry launching Narciso very often.
+**Be careful not to make the services that you scrape angry launching Narciso very often.**

 ## Configuration

-The configuration is done through the file "config.ts".
+The configuration is done through the file `./config.ts`.
-There is an example config file named config.example.ts .
+There is an example config file named `./config.example.ts`.

 There is a command to check that the config is ok:
 ```